tjpc3/DiscordBotTutorials/README.md

 # Building your first basic bot on Discord
-Hello and welcome a tutorial where you will learn to build your first basic bot on Discord!
+Hello and welcome!
+In this tutorial you will learn to build your first basic bot on Discord!
 By the end of this tutorial your bot will be able to log into discord, respond to messages, and even perform basic moderation functions.
 We will be writing our bot in discord.js, a common node.js library for developing bots.
 This tutorial is for Windows users ONLY.

 First you'll want to setup your bot account.
-The Reactiflux community created a great step-by-step guide for setting up a discord bot account [here.](https://github.com/reactiflux/discord-irc/wiki/Creating-a-discord-bot-&-getting-a-token)
+The Reactiflux community has created a great step-by-step guide for setting up a discord bot account [here.](https://github.com/reactiflux/discord-irc/wiki/Creating-a-discord-bot-&-getting-a-token)
 Be sure to keep your bot token, we'll need it later.

 Once you've created the bot and added it to a server, next you'll need to setup node.js on your computer.
 You can download node.js from [here.](https://nodejs.org/en/) Follow the instructions in the installer like you would any program.